bacheflorian/log-generator/README.md

-# log-generator
+# Random Log Generator
 Repository containing tools for generating semi-randomized computer telemetry (or log data)

-# team-members
+# Team Members
-- Andy Wu
 - Chinwe Ajieh
 - Florian Bache
 - Ling Lee
 - David Zarinski
+- Advisor: Andy Wu

-# deployment
+# Deployment
 ### Overview
 The full stack application is deployed via AWS ECS with self-managed EC2 instances using an automated Jenkins pipeline.
 Below is an overview of the steps required to do so:
 - Dockerfiles are used to create docker images of both the frontend and backend.
 These images are uploaded to AWS Elastic Container Repository (ECR)